-My Babysitter's a Vampire: The promos for the season finale on Disney Channel pretty much spoil what was probably intended to be a Wham Ending, showing clips that make it blatantly obvious that Jesse bites Ethan and Sarah sucks the vampire venom out of Ethan, becoming a full vampire in the process.
+The promos for the My Babysitter's a Vampire season finale when it aired on Disney Channel pretty much spoil what was probably intended to be a Wham Ending, showing clips that make it blatantly obvious that Jesse bites Ethan and Sarah sucks the vampire venom out of Ethan, becoming a full vampire in the process.

 The Mysteries Of Laura: The trailers for the pilot (to repeat, the pilot) give away that the killer in the case Laura is investigating is her own boss.
 Not that that was the only problem critics and viewers had with the show...

 NCIS: Los Angeles did this at the beginning of season three.
 After shooting Hetty at the end of the premiere, they went on to reveal that she survived the shooting in the promo for the next week's episode.

 Although they do subvert this in the promo for the fifth episode of season four in which all of the footage is from the continuation of the episode airing two weeks later.
 Seriously, nothing that that promo happened in the episode.
 Not a damn thing.